NautilusTrader

 Margin accounts

-A margin account facilitates trading of instruments requiring margin, such as futures or leveraged products.
+A margin account supports trading of instruments requiring margin, such as futures or leveraged products.
 It tracks account balances, calculates required margins, and manages leverage to ensure sufficient collateral for positions and orders.

 Key concepts: